eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

 - carriageGap

 These parameters control the appearance of trains in [sumo-gui](../sumo-gui.md) when drawing vehicles with the style 'simple shapes'.
+By default, the front of the train will be indicated by a darker carriage color and a front windscreen.
+This can be disabled by setting locomotiveLength to "0".

 ## Network